bmeurant/technical-docs/software-architecture/architectural-patterns/publish-subscribe.md

 * **[[event-driven|Event-Driven Architecture (EDA)]]:** Pub/Sub is the basic pattern of EDA.
 Systems are designed around events, where each business action is an event (e.g., `OrderCreated`).
 Services react to these events to execute their own logic.
 * **CQRS (Command and Query Responsibility Segregation):** Can use Pub/Sub to broadcast "events" which are the results of "commands".
 The "Query" service can then listen to these events to update its own data model optimized for reading.

-This pattern, with its variations, is at the heart of **[[microservices]]** and real-time data processing systems.
+This pattern, with its variations, is at the heart of **[[microservices]]** and real-time [[pipe-filters|data processing]] systems.
 Its ability to decouple services makes it indispensable for designing modern and resilient systems.

 ---